 Find out about requirements, fees, and deadlines

-The college maintains a rolling admission policy accepting the free E&H application or The Common Application.
-The E&H application opens August 1 for the following year’s enrollment.
-Students applying before November 15 Early Action I have priority in class and housing selection, followed by January 15 Early Action II and April 1 Regular Decision dates.
-An admission counselor aids students throughout the application and enrollment process.
+The College maintains a rolling admission policy accepting the free E&H application or The Common Application.
+The E&H application opens on July 1 for the following year’s enrollment.
+Students applying early have priority in class and housing selection.
+A dedicated admission counselor aids students throughout the application and enrollment process.
 Students should submit an official high school transcript and have the option to submit test scores (SAT of ACT).
+Test scores are not required.
 An essay is not required.
-Deadline to apply for fall admission is July 25.
+The deadline to apply for fall admission is July 22.

 “You must get up, rise up and focus–and when somebody asks you where you went to college, you stand tall and say, ‘Emory & Henry,’ in the prosperous, life-giving, music-shaking, soul-quaking, intellect-making hills of Southwest Virginia in Appalachia where America found her voice because unto those hills, through them and over them, came you.”
 Adriana Trigiani, best-selling author, film director, Southwest Virginia native and co-founder of The Origin Project, in her address to the graduating class of 2018.